Are You Thinking About an Abortion?

 Because the abortion pill method uses two drugs to end a pregnancy, it is considered a medication or medical abortion.
 The FDA approves the use of these drugs up to 10 weeks of pregnancy only (70 days from the first day of your last period).

-The reason there is a time limit is that the drugs become less effective the farther along you are in your pregnancy.
-Some experts recommend not using the drugs past 9 weeks (63 days).
+The reason there is a time limit is that the drugs pose more risks the farther along you are in your pregnancy.

 The Potential Risks: